 Frequency of Updates:

-- Recent DOL inspections have discovered numerous instances of operational deficiencies in 403(b) plans.
-Based on the PPC's Practice Aids format used by thousands of firms, these practice aids, with extensive practical considerations, will guide you through the audit of a 403(b) plan:
+Based on the PPC's Practice Aids format used by thousands of firms, these practice aids, with extensive practical considerations, will guide you through the audit of a 403(b) plan, and include:

 - Firm policies